 Based on our findings, we present four implications of the successful improvement of CRM processes by CKM.
-According to the business engineering concept, these implications can be arranged in a conceptual framework for knowledge-based CRM strategy, processes, systems and change management (see Figure 2).
+These implications can be arranged in a conceptual framework for knowledge-based CRM along the categories of strategy, processes, systems, and change (see Figure 5).

-Figure 2: A conceptual framework for knowledge-based CRM
+Figure 5: A managerial framework for knowledge-based CRM